 So here's a list of Shekel-stretching things I think are worthwhile:

 Bring the warmest down comforters you can afford when you come.
 Yes, you can buy down comforters here in Israel, but if you're looking for really warm ones - and definitely if you need hypoallergenic ones - (and you'll want them if you follow the next tip), buy them abroad.
-Look for clearance deals at your favorite bedding store and use coupons!
+Look for clearance deals at your favorite bedding store and use coupons when you can - that was how I managed to get enough down comforters!
 Oh, and buy enough for your whole family, and a few for guests.
 You'll be happy you did.

 Don't heat your house much - certainly not at night.
 After all, you'll be fast asleep under those super-warm down comforters.
 And for those family members who feel cold when first getting into bed, just fill up a hot water bottle and let that warm the bed... (this WORKS. we have not run the heat at night at all this winter!)

-Air dry all your laundry.
-We've been here for over 10 months, and we still don't have a clothes dryer.
-Even through the winter, when it took a little longer, we air dried EVERYTHING.
+Air dry as much of your laundry as you can!
+Even through the winter, when it takes a little longer, we air dry almost all of our clothes.
 Clothes last longer, get "sun-kissed" freshness, you save money, and it's environmentally friendly.
-You also bond with your kids who think it's so awesome to help Eema hang out the laundry!
+You also bond with your kids (if relevant) who think it's so awesome to help Eema hang out the laundry!
 What could be better?!

 Ditch the bottled water habit.
 It's really a myth that it's safer for you.
 We use a filter pitcher to filter our water for drinking, and fill up reusable bottles.
 (Oh, and buy that filter pitcher here in Israel.
 We brought ours plus plenty of new filters with us, and the filters are just not made to handle the extreme hardness of the water.
 A filter that supposedly had a 2 month life - usually 6 weeks for us in the States - only lasted 2 WEEKS here.
 At that point it became so clogged with mineral deposits - from the hard water - that it became useless.)